 The Mississippi was a cross roads for the first people.
 Plains to the west were a butcher shop of protein – elk, buffalo, and deer.
 To the east were the lakes with wild rice, berries, and fish.
 At the tiny creeks feeding Lake Itasca and the Mississippi River, there are remains from ancient hunting parties, buffalo bones, discarded stone tools and campfires.
 Europeans used the route for fur trade, because it connected Lake Superior to the Red River and Hudson’s Bay.
 The river linked people and therefore made a community.

 Henry Schoolcraft was the young American who capitalized on the experience of his Anishinaabe relatives and friends to make himself the discoverer of the Mississippi Headwaters.
 He clearly wanted the distinction of being known as the river’s discoverer, but he clearly credits Ozawindib, a relative through marriage, who guided him up the river.
-H is voyage of discovery was built on a foundation of companionship.
+His voyage of discovery was built on a foundation of companionship.

 You can’t step in the same place in a river, because the river changes and so do you, wrote Heraclitus, the Greek philosopher of change.
 You can say the same about the history of a place: how we know is colored by who we are.
 We can set aside the history of the place and remember that discovery is built on the shared power of imagination, and acknowledge that the search for the river’s headwaters was an act of community